 Sure it takes time, but I have stopped viewing it as an extra or a “nice to do” and now know it is part of my job… and I encourage you to believe that it is part of your job too.

 You have heard the maxim, “it’s not what you know, but who you know.”
 Like it or not, there is truth in this.
 Your value is enhanced by who you know, and how you can make connections for yourself and others.
-You need time and space for this—and you need to be playing a long game.

 One of my early mentors, a lovely Irish woman named Eithne, when encouraging our business development team to meet our goals, used to say“Activity generates activity.”
 Though this requires a level of trust, it has always stuck with me.

 You may not see a direct cause and effect from your efforts initially.
 The meetings that you think will be the most fruitful, frequently are not.
 The conversations you think may be a waste of time, often yield unexpected rewards.
 If you are playing the long game, if you believe that positive energy out ultimately results in positive energy returning, you’ll do fine here.
 Pay it forward.